In this article, you will learn how to create a simple web scraper using Go .

 Conclusion

-In this article, you learned what web scrapers are as well as some use cases and how they can be implemented with Go, with the help of the Colly library.
+In this article, you learned what web scrapers are as well as some use cases and how they can be implemented with Go, with and without the help of the Colly library.

-However, the methods described in this tutorial are not the only possible way of implementing a scraper.
+However, the methods described in this tutorial are not the only possible ways to implement a scraper.
 Consider experimenting with this yourself and finding new ways to do it.
-Colly can also work together with the goquery
+Colly can also work with the goquery

 library to make a more powerful scraper.

 Depending on your use case, you can modify Colly to satisfy your needs.
-Web scraping is very handy for keyword research, brand protection, promotion, website testing, and many other things.
-So knowing how to build your own web scraper can help you become a better developer.
+Web scraping is very handy for keyword research, brand protection, promotion, website testing, etc. So, knowing how to build your web scraper can help you become a better developer.